index

 Electrification revolutionized power distribution, lighting, communication, and manufacturing.
 Exploitation through mass production, telecommunications, and electrified transportation lasted approximately 70 years.

-The crisis manifested catastrophically—two world wars representing organizational bankruptcy at global scale.
-The 70-year duration confirms acceleration pattern with starting overhead near bankruptcy threshold.
+The crisis manifested catastrophically—two world wars representing organizational saturation at global scale.
+The 70-year duration confirms the acceleration pattern with starting overhead already elevated.

 Computing to AI (1,950 - 2020)